Illuminationism: Mulla Sadra

 Mulla Sadra (Ṣadr ad-Dīn Muḥammad Shīrāzī) was a 17th-century Iranian philosopher who was considered a master of illuminationism.
-He wrote a book titled al-Asfar meaning "The Yellow" or "The Light."
-The word Asfar also denotes a journey of the soul back to Allah.
-He developed his book into an entire School of Thought, he did not refer to al-Asfar as a philosophy but as "wisdom."
+He wrote a book titled al-Asfār al-Arbaʻah meaning 'the four journeys', referring to the soul's journey back to Allah.
+He developed his book into an entire school of thought; he did not refer to al-Asfār as a philosophy but as "wisdom."
 Sadra taught how one could be illuminated or given wisdom until becoming a sage.
 Al-Asfar was one piece of illuminationism which is still an active part of Islamic philosophy today.
-Al-Asfar was representative of Mulla Sadra's entire philosophical worldview.
-Like many important Arabian works it is difficult for the western world to understand because it has not been translated into English.
-Mulla Sadra eventually became the most significant teacher at the religious school known as Madrasa-yi(Royal School.)
+It was representative of Mulla Sadra's entire philosophical worldview.
+Like many important Arabic works it is difficult for the western world to understand because it has not been translated into English.
+Mulla Sadra eventually became the most significant teacher at the religious school known as Madrasa-yi Khan.
 His philosophies are still taught throughout the Islamic East and South Asia.

 Al-Asfar is Mulla Sadra's book explaining his view of illuminationism.
 He views problems starting with a Peripatetic sketch.
 This Aristotelian style of teaching is reminiscent of Islamic Golden Age Philosopher Avicenna.
 Mulla Sadra often refers to the Qur'an when dealing with philosophical problems.
-He even quotes Qur'anic verses while explaining philosophy.
-He wrote exegeses of the Qur'an such as his explanation of Al-Kursi.
+He quotes Qur'anic verses while explaining philosophy.
+He wrote exegeses of the Qur'an such as his explanation of Āyat al-Kursī.

-Asfar means journey.
-In al-Asfar you are gaining on a journey to gain wisdom.
-Mulla Sadra used philosophy as a set spiritual exercises to become more wise.
-Eventually this as you go through life you continue to gain more knowledge until you become a sage, hence godlike.
+Asfār means journeys.
+In al-Asfar is a journey to gain wisdom.
+Mulla Sadra used philosophy as a set of spiritual exercises to become more wise.